miccolis/morton-ddb/README.md

 ## Morton DDB

 Stores & serves geospatial data using AWS DynamoDB and AWS Lambda.
 This is a hobby project I'm using to revisit a few, mostly unrelated, ideas; z-order indexed data in DynamoDB, Lambda function URLs, a middleware-less & minimal dependency node.js server, Typescript type checking & vanilla Javascript, and web components too.

-I'm having to implement auth as well because the AWS options for Lambda URIs are limited.
+I'm having to implement authentication as well because the AWS options for Lambda URIs are limited.
+It should be noted that there are a few security shortcuts I've taken related to authentication to keep things simple which also mean this project shouldn't be used with sensitive data, or maybe at all.

 ## API